 Clinical documentation specialists understand a wide range of specialized disciplines, including education in anatomy and physiology, pathophysiology, and pharmacology; knowledge of official medical coding guidelines, CMS, and private payer regulations related to the Inpatient Prospective Payment System; an ability to analyze and interpret medical record documentation and formulate appropriate physician queries; and an ability to benchmark and analyze clinical documentation program performance.

-The CCDS-O program will develop a mark of excellence for CDI professionals operating in outpatient settings, as well as provide employers with a baseline of competency for existing staff or potential hires.
+The CCDS-O credential represents a mark of excellence for CDI professionals operating in outpatient settings, and provides employers with a baseline of competency for existing staff or potential hires.

 The ACDIS-Approved CDI Apprentice Program